ldynia/html5-hackme-app/docs/owasp-k8s-top-10/k01-hack1.md

+# K01: Insecure Workload Configurations

-# Access to write to file system
+# Permission to write to file system

-This example demonstrates what could potentialy happened to an application, if an attacker had write access to a file system.
+This exploit demonstrates what could potentialy happened to an application, if an attacker had permission to write to a file system.

 # Setup